zzattack/xbox-cpu-interposer/guide.md

 Again, wait about 10 minutes after the profile completes before handling the board so as to not unnecessarily stress it or induce potential warping.

 ## Testing
 At this point, the Xbox should boot!
 Inspect the pins to ensure all paste has melted and no bridges have formed.
+Remove the GPU heat shielding tape once more.
 ![20250131_224609](https://github.com/user-attachments/assets/0a7134a7-b863-410a-9c84-923ac091cde4)

 If so, power it on and keep your fingers crossed.
 If you get a boot logo, turn off the Xbox.
 The CPU is still operating at 1.70V but it's intended for only 1.45V, so we'll address that next.